iu2frl/PythonVOR/README.md

 ### WAV recording

+Independent of the decoding method, you need to **record a VOR signal** in WAV format.
+This can be done using any audio recording software or hardware that supports VOR frequencies.

-**Record a VOR signal** as a WAV file (mono or stereo).
+Record a VOR signal as a WAV file (mono or stereo).
 The recording should capture both the AM reference and FM variable signals.

-- The receiver should be set to AM mode with a bandwidth of 22KHz
+- The receiver should be set to AM mode with a bandwidth of 22KHz and centered on the VOR frequency (e.g., 115.800MHz).
 - Recording should be saved with a minimum sample rate of 48KHz (96KHz preferred)
 - There is no need to record more than 1 second of audio, as the decoder processes the signal in chunks.

-### Calculating using Jupyter Notebook
+### Option 1: Calculating using Jupyter Notebook

 The Jupyter Notebook at [VOR_Decoder.ipynb](https://github.com/iu2frl/PythonVOR/blob/main/VOR_Decoder.ipynb) provides an interactive environment to process the recorded WAV file and extract the bearing.